5. Data Stores

 5.4.1.11. type

 The type option determines the storage scheme used by the data store.
-The value determines the maximum capacity of a data store (i.e., the maximum number of resources and/or facts), its memory footprint, the speed with which it can answer certain types of queries, and whether a data store can be used concurrently.
+The value determines the maximum capacity of a data store (i.e., the maximum number of resources and/or facts), its memory footprint, and the speed with which it can answer certain types of queries.
 The following data store types are currently supported:

 • parallel-nn (default)